raghavian/raghavian.github.io/_pages/outreach.md

 ---
 {% include base_path %}
 * 2024
+    * "Do You Know the Carbon Footprint of Your AI?".
+Invited talk at Digitaliseringsmessen 2024.
+Odense.
+Den,ark.
     * "Sustainable AI: A Critical Perspective".
 Invited lecture at University of Potsdam, Germany (online)
     * "On the Carbon Footprint of Deep Learning: From Monitoring to Mitigation".
 Talk at the Pioneer Center for AI workshop on Diverse AI Tasks, Denmark.
     * "Representation learning for Multi-Modal Data".
 Invited Talk (remote) at University of St. Andrews, Scotland.